ertgl/cx-tagged-template/README.md

 <details>
   <summary>
     <strong>
-      Example: Using interpolations for dynamic class-names
+      Using interpolations for dynamic class-names
     </strong>
   </summary>